 In 1960, the world of American women was limited in almost every respect, from family life to the workplace.
 A woman was expected to follow one path: to marry in her early 20s, start a family quickly, and devote her life to homemaking.
 As one woman at the time put it, "The female doesn't really expect a lot from life.
 She's here as someone's keeper — her husband's or her children's."
-As such, wives bore the full load of housekeeping and child care, spending an average of 55 hours a week on domestic chores.
+As such, wives bore a full load of housekeeping and childcare, spending an average of 55 hours a week on domestic chores.
 They were legally subject to their husbands via "head and master laws," and they had no legal right to any of their husbands' earnings or property, aside from a limited right to "proper support"; husbands, however, would control their wives' property and earnings.
 If the marriage deteriorated, divorce was difficult to obtain, as "no-fault" divorce was not an option, forcing women to prove wrongdoing on the part of their husbands in order to get divorced.

-The 38 percent of American women who worked in 1960 were largely limited to jobs as teacher, nurse, or secretary.
+The 38 percent of American women who worked in 1960 were largely limited to jobs as a teacher, nurse, or secretary.
 Women were generally unwelcome in professional programs; as one medical school dean declared, "Hell yes, we have a quota...We do keep women out, when we can.
 We don't want them here — and they don't want them elsewhere, either, whether or not they'll admit it."
 As a result, in 1960, women accounted for six percent of American doctors, three percent of lawyers, and less than one percent of engineers.
 Working women were routinely paid lower salaries than men and denied opportunities to advance, as employers assumed they would soon become pregnant and quit their jobs, and that, unlike men, they did not have families to support.

 In 1962, Betty Friedan's book The Feminine Mystique captured the frustration and even the despair of a generation of college-educated housewives who felt trapped and unfulfilled.
 As one said, "I'm desperate.
 I begin to feel I have no personality.
 I'm a server of food and a putter-on of pants and a bedmaker, somebody who can be called on when you want something.
 But who am I?"
 Friedan stunned the nation by contradicting the accepted wisdom that housewives were content to serve their families and by calling on women to seek fulfillment in work outside the home.
 While Friedan's writing largely spoke to an audience of educated, upper-middle-class white women, her work had such an impact that it is credited with sparking the "second wave" of the American feminist movement.
 Decades earlier, the "first wave" had pushed for women's suffrage, culminating with the passage of the 19th Amendment that gave women the right to vote in 1920.
 Now a new generation would take up the call for equality beyond the law and into women's lives.

-The feminist movement of the 1960s and '70s originally focused on dismantling workplace inequality, such as denial of access to better jobs and salary inequity, via anti-discrimination laws.
+The feminist movement of the 1960s and '70s originally focused on dismantling workplace inequality, such as a denial of access to better jobs and salary inequity, via anti-discrimination laws.
 In 1964, Representative Howard Smith of Virginia proposed to add a prohibition on gender discrimination into the Civil Rights Act that was under consideration.
 He was greeted by laughter from the other Congressmen, but with leadership from Representative Martha Griffiths of Michigan, the law passed with the amendment intact.

 However, it quickly became clear that the newly established Equal Employment Opportunity Commission would not enforce the law's protection of women workers, and so a group of feminists including Betty Friedan decided to found an organization that would fight gender discrimination through the courts and legislatures.
 In the summer of 1966, they launched the National Organization for Women (NOW), which went on to lobby Congress for pro-equality laws and assist women seeking legal aid as they battled workplace discrimination in the courts.

-As such, Betty Friedan's generation sought not to dismantle the prevailing system but to open it up for women's participation on a public, political level.
+As such, Betty Friedan's generation sought not to dismantle the prevailing system but to open it up for women's participation in a public, political level.
 However, the more radical "women's liberation" movement was determined to completely overthrow the patriarchy that they believed was oppressing every facet of women's lives, including their private lives.
 They popularized the idea that "the personal is political" — that women's political inequality had equally important personal ramifications, encompassing their relationships, sexuality, birth control and abortion, clothing and body image, and roles in marriage, housework and childcare.
 As such, the different wings of the feminist movement sought women's equality on both a political and personal level.